 Eurovision 2022: Which countries will participate in the 66th edition of the contest

-As the host city bidding process in Italy is approaching the day the next host city will be announced along with the dates on which the next contest will unfold , national broadcasters across the continent are progressively revealing their plans for the next edition of the Eurovision Song Contest 2022.
+With Turin announced as the next host city along with the dates on which the next contest will unfold , national broadcasters across the continent are progressively revealing their plans for the next edition of the Eurovision Song Contest 2022.

-Lithuania has also joined the list of participating countries.
+Lithuania has also joined the list of participating countries and will be selecting their hopeful via a national selection.
 Change of direction for Spain's RTVE which is switching to a national selection for Eurovsion 2022, while Belgium has confirmed its 63rd participation in the contest.
 Estonia will also be present selecting its hopeful via Eesti Laul 2022.

 Iceland will be present in Italy with Söngvakeppnin being the national selection format once again.
 Ireland, confirmed thor presence next year with a posibble return of a national selection on the table while Greece with ERT has makde an open call for songs.
 Portugal's RTP is joning the list of competing countries by annnouncing Festival Da Cancao as the country's national selection format.